Superflex… A Superhero Social Thinking Curriculum Package (two-book set)

 Supplement your teaching with Superflex music!
 We teamed up with Grammy-nominated songwriters to create 13 fun kid songs that support the concepts and strategies taught through the Superflex Curriculum.
 The music is available via CD and streaming through popular music platforms.
-Start singing those Unthinkables to rest!
 Preview the songs on this page.

 How Superflex connects to the larger Social Thinking Methodology

-The Superflex Curriculum is one of many products we use with students to build their social competencies.
-A more comprehensive two-book curriculum, Social Thinking and Me (Winner and Murphy, 2016) is designed for students ages 9 to 12 to read as they engage in social emotional learning in treatment groups, inclusion-based classrooms and/or at home.
-This set provides explicit instruction to help our students strengthen their social competencies in every setting.
+Social Detective and Superflex are just a sampling of many products in the Social Thinking Methodology.
+A more comprehensive two-book curriculum, Social Thinking and Me (Winner and Murphy, 2016) is designed for students ages 9 to 12 to read as they engage in social emotional learning groups, classrooms, and/or at home.

 Tell us something good!